 The band have an impressive gig history, especially in their home town of Walyalup (Fremantle), but Dave also has solo gig highlights that include the Nannup, Fairbridge and Fremantle festivals, supporting The Basics in Tasmania and performing the song Rogue State to thousands at a Walk Against Warming rally.

-In his home studio, Dave has recorded and produced music for a number of theatre productions including Scent Tales, Slut and The Jub Jub Tree, as well as high-quality demos for acts such as Molly Black, Hombres Del Mar and Jane McArthur.
-Dave has twice been a judge for the WAM Song of the Year competition in the Blues and Roots, and Folk categories, and moonlights as a drummer, activist, map maker and writer.
+In his studio, Dave has recorded, produced, mixed and/or mastered music for acts such as Ewan Buckley & Public Son, Molly Black, Sophie Moleta, Lachy John and Darcy Hay as well as theatre productions including Scent Tales and The Jub Jub Tree.
+Dave has twice been a judge for the WAM Song of the Year competition in the Blues and Roots, and Folk categories, and moonlights as a map maker and writer.